Meta Llama 3 vs Ollama Performance

-In the middle of me taking on the challenge of developing a mini-fullstack project by my lonesom as a competitor to the official one in the office, I started looking to get a bit more embedding performance or alternatives to the "text-embedding-3-large" that I currently have running in the background as I write this post.
+In the middle of me taking on the challenge of a small full-stack project by my lonesome by rapidly developing a parallel alternative to one in production backed by more than a dozen engineers, I started looking to get a bit more embedding performance or alternatives to the "text-embedding-3-large" that I currently have running in the background as I write this post.

 There's probably a few more embedding options if you looked at the Azure marketplace, but that sort of defeats the purpose of needing to run a LocalLLM because the end-run product could be tasked with processing sensitive or proprietary information.
-Which, so happens, to be much of what I do.
+Which, so happens, to be much of what many of us in the security industry have to deal with on a daily basis (TLP:AMBER for you incident responders!).

 What lucky happenstance!
 It looks like the new model just dropped a few hours ago.
 Ah, kismet.